-The safest, fastest and most reliable way to do this, in my experience, is to follow a complete nutritional balancing program administered only by one of the Approved Practitioners listed on this website.
-A year or more on a complete nutritional balancing program is needed to remove the bulk of the anesthesia and other drugs.
+The safest, fastest and most reliable way to do this, in my experience, is to follow a complete development program administered only by one of the Approved Practitioners listed on this website.
+A year or more on a complete development program is needed to remove the bulk of the anesthesia and other drugs.

 If going on a complete program is not possible, I would at least follow the Free Program listed on this website.

 If a person has had surgery of any kind, during a development program one may have a healing reaction or retracing episode related to the surgery.
 In most cases, it takes the form of mild sensations in the area of the surgery that go away within a day to a week, usually.

 This occurs because the body will revisit the site of the surgery to fully heal the wound if it did not fully heal right after surgery.

 Scars.
 Scars from surgery may also reduce in size and intensity during a development program.
 This is also an effort by the body to fully heal the surgery site.